Teach Philanthropy Education

 Teacher-created philanthropy education lessons magnify the impact of any academic content with themes of generosity, community, and civic and social responsibility.
 Perfect base for PBL, service-learning, and student-centered instruction.
 Lessons align to state standards, including Common Core State Standards, and some international standards.

-These ready-to-use activities engage service-oriented youth groups in building a culture of cooperation and service while learning about civic responsibility, problem-solving, board service, philanthropy, leadership, and grant-making.
+These resources are for adults who want to teach youth about philanthropy and the nonprofit sector.
+Use these activities to build a culture of cooperation and service while learning about civic responsibility, problem-solving, board service, philanthropy, leadership, and grant-making.

 Briefing Papers provide teachers and middle and high school students, as well as nonprofit professionals, abbreviated snapshots of significant concepts, people, and organizations related to philanthropy.